tuulaflynn/NikeStockTakes/README.md

-# finalCapstone
+# NikeStockTakes

 #### Point/ importance of the project:
-finalCapstone project uses object-oriented programming to create a solution to optimise stock-takes for Nike warehouses.
+NikeStockTakes project uses object-oriented programming to create a solution to optimise stock-takes for Nike warehouses.

 #### Brief description of project: